aahmedYassin/RestApi-Sakila/README.md

 - Deploy the application on tomcat server using command "mvn clean install tomcat7:deploy"
 - Requests Folder contain all requests

-The web services will now be available at http://localhost:9090/Sakila.
-You can use a tool like Postman to interact with the services.

 ##  EndPoints
  - Actor
  - Film